From the Jacket:

 I do not want to get into too much detail because I was glad to get to read it knowing almost nothing.
 I didn’t review this one immediately, as life got in the way.
 But in the interim, I’ve been trying to think of all I could say about it.
 I tried on more than one occasion to compare this to other things I’ve read.
 After many failed attempts I realized that I would not be successful, because this book is not like anything I’ve ever read before.
 Conley’s voice is completely unique.

-I do want to touch on why this book lost a crown for me.
+I do want to touch on why this book lost a star for me.
 The writing is so realistic and so believable, that when the weird stuff starts happening, it’s almost too strange.
 I was pulled out of the story a few times, because the juxtaposition between the grim realities of life in a nursing home and bizarre other worldly beings was too much for my brain to handle.

 Final Thoughts: I absolutely loved this book.
 It is the most unique of any I’ve read in the scifi/fantasy genre, mostly because of how realistic the majority of the book was.
 If you love a good character study, this is definitely for you.
 Read this one anywhere, it won’t matter, because you’ll forget that you’re anywhere but in the world that Conley has created.
 This was a debut for Conley, and I can’t wait to read what he comes up with next.
 You can read more about the author here.